alexpricedev/frontendgems-tabbed-nav/README.md

-# FrontendGems :: Project Boilerplate
+# FrontendGems :: Tabbed nav

 [FrontendGems](http://frontendgems.com/) is a collection of carefully crafted web components, forged by the world's finest frontend developers.
 It aims to